ToniWonKanobi/theoveranalyzed.net/posts/2015/1/26/apple-hardware-bucket-list.md

 * iPhone ([1st Generation][11])
 * iPad ([1st Generation][12])

-Tags are not publically exposed on TheOverAnalyzed, but you could make nifty use of URL slugs for posts tagged [AHBL](/tags/AHBL).
+Tags are not publicly exposed on TheOverAnalyzed, but you could make nifty use of URL slugs for posts tagged [AHBL](/tags/AHBL).

 [Last updated 1/26/15]